WANdisco/wandisco-documentation/docs/quickstarts/preparation/get-started.md

 Learn how to migrate and replicate data with WANdisco Fusion and [Docker](https://docs.docker.com/) in pre-configured environments.

+All Dockerized Fusion environments come with the [LiveMigrator plugin](https://docs.wandisco.com/bigdata/wdfusion/plugins/live-migrator/6.0) for testing migrations.

 ## Manage existing deployments

-Manage existing WANdisco Fusion deployments by connecting them to a centralized user interface.
+Manage existing WANdisco Fusion deployments by connecting them to a centralized user interface (UI).

 All Fusion operations can then be carried out from this interface.